 Hey there; I’m Bret.

-I am a PhD student researching Educational Psychology and Educational Technology in Michigan State University’s College of Education.
-I’m interested in understanding participation online, especially how educators connect with each other on social media for lifelong learning with benefits related to establishing and expanding learning networks, social capital, and professional development.
+I am a PhD student researching Educational Psychology and Educational Technology at Michigan State University.
+I’m interested in lifelong learning among educators, especially as this occurs through online participation with social media—establishing and expanding learning networks for social capital and professional development.

 As an undergraduate at Bucknell University, I studied mathematics and sociology, a pairing that balanced my empathy toward people with an affinity for abstracting patterns and constructing arguments.
 I continue to think with the lenses I developed back then, constantly observing and seeking to understand the trends and patterns in how people interact.
 I naturally gravitate toward new ideas and have participated in creative conferences such as IdeaCamp and NASAGA (on whose Board I served for two years).

 During the decade following my undergraduate degree, I grew increasingly interested in how people learn and what tools best serve this process.
 I returned to formal studies, first completing a Graduate Certificate in Serious Game Design and Research and then an MA in Educational Technology at Michigan State University.

 I am a perpetual, almost accidental, thought- and change-leader.
 I was the founding National Director for Ministry in Digital Spaces with InterVarsity Christian Fellowship/USA from 2014 to 2017, overseeing R&D, strategic projects, and personnel recruitment for a team that spanned the corners of the United States.
 This team had a core of 12 staff and several dozen volunteers; we specialized in connecting meaningfully with college students wherever they were present online, especially via social media, video games, and podcasts.